Rising Seniors

 Brendan Guinee

-Brendan Guinee is a junior cadet from Pittsburgh, Pennsylvania, majoring in Intelligence and Security Studies.
-He will serve as the Academic NCO for India Company next year.
-He is a member of the Honors Program, the Crescent and Spear Intelligence Society, the Knights of Columbus, and the Catholic Campus Ministry, and he has a four-year Citadel Scholars’ Scholarship; he also is a co-editor of The Citadel Intelligence Newsletter, The Bastion Bulletin, which is set to be published soon.
-This past semester, he spent his time in Washington D.C. as an intern with Congressman Joe Wilson’s office.
-While in Washington, he attended both House Armed Services and Foreign Affairs Committee Hearings, where he learned extensively about rising geopolitical threats and unconventional warfare, areas in which he plans to base his project.
-In his free time, he enjoys learning about history and politics, skiing, running, lifting weights, and rooting for Pittsburgh and Penn State sports teams.
+Brendan Guinee is a rising senior cadet from Pittsburgh, Pennsylvania, majoring in Intelligence and Security Studies.
+He will serve as the India Company Executive Officer and Company Representative on the Honor Court.
+He previously served as a Cadre Corporal and Company Academic NCO.
+He has received Gold Stars every semester and has been named to the President’s and Commandant’s List.
+He is a member of the Honors Program, the Crescent and Spear Intelligence Society, the Knights of Columbus, and the Catholic Campus Ministry, and he has a four-year Citadel Scholars’ Scholarship.
+In his sophomore year, he was an intern for Congressman Joe Wilson in Washington DC, where he learned about rising geopolitical threats and unconventional warfare– areas in which he plans to base his project.
+This summer, he works as a Fraud Risk Intern for the FNB Corporation in Pittsburgh.
+In his free time, he enjoys learning about history and politics, skiing, running and lifting weights, and rooting for Pittsburgh and Penn State sports teams.

 Kaitlyn Hatchew